GLGL0x00/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 4. 3-listfiles

-This script lists all files in the current directory, including hidden files, using the `ls` command with the `-la` options.
+This script lists all files in the current directory, including hidden files, using the `ls` command with the `-l` options.

 ## 5. 4-listmorefiles

-This script lists all files in the current directory in a long format, including hidden files, using the `ls` command with the `-lA` options.
+This script lists all files in the current directory in a long format, including hidden files, using the `ls` command with the `-la` options.

 ## 6. 5-listfilesdigitonly